Cage Fight with Bruce Thornton

 And I think

+Sammy was right.
 He's written a lot of books.

-One was on Joaquin Marietta, the bandito, if I could use that term without disparagement, in the 19th century.
+One of them, I mean, think of the diversity.
+One was on Joaquin Marietta, the bandito, if I could use that term without disparagement, 19th century,

-The myth of Joaquin, searching for Joaquin, ancient Greek sexuality.
+the myth of Joaquin, searching for Joaquin, ancient Greek sexuality.

 He wrote, well before Douglas Murray did, he wrote a book called The Slow Motion Suicide of Europe, which was an analysis of why the EU would eventually lead to economic and demographic stagnation.